deNoor/QBitTorrentSpeedScheduler/README.md

 - copy to a preferred location
   - use scripts from `cmd` to (un)install as Windows service
   - -or-
-  - run as regular exe to use in console application mode
+  - run as regular exe to use in console mode
-- it will create default `settings` file in the same folder if none is present
+- it will create a default `settings` file in the same folder if none is present
-- edit and save settings to automatically apply, no restart is required
+- edit and save settings to apply changes, app restart is not required

-Controls Regular limits only.
-You can enable Alternative limit any time for manual speed control.
+Controls QBitTorrent Regular limits only.
+You can switch to Alternative limits any time for manual speed control.

 Portable.
-Does not write anywhere (except the log file by the path you specified in settings, disabled by default).
-If the file is blocked from deletion stop Windows service first.
-To uninstall Windows service just unregister it using script from `cmd` folder.
+Does not write anywhere (except the log file by the path you specified in settings, logging is disabled by default).
+If the log file is blocked from deletion, stop the Windows service first.

+### Uninstall
+Just unregister the Windows service using the script from `cmd` folder and delete the app folder.